lazyallday/React-Form-App/README.md

 To run the app locally, you should [Create a React Project](https://github.com/facebookincubator/create-react-app).
 Make sure you have a recent version of [Node.js](https://nodejs.org/en/) installed.

-Or you can follow the instruction:
+Or you can follow the instruction with your terminal:

 ```
 npm install -g create-react-app